TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-maxfailedfilesreachedinbackup.md

 # Error MaxFailedFilesReachedInBackup

 <!--issueDescription-->
-We have identified that your backup operation failed, because the number of data transfer failures was more than the permissible failure count (i.e., current default is 1000 failures).
+We have identified that your backup operation failed, because the number of data transfer failures was more than the permissible failure count (default is 1000 failures).
 <!--/issueDescription-->

 ## **Recommended Steps**